 Adverse possession in New Jersey is regulated by statute, but also by the state's courts.
 Importantly, the burden of proof to establish a claim of adverse possession is on the trespasser.
 The legal holder of title has the presumption of ownership until the adverse possessor can meet that burden.
-In other words, it is the trespasser's job to muster all the evidence and legal arguments that will prove that the judge should grant him or her ownership of the land.
+In other words, it is the trespasser's job to muster all the evidence and legal arguments that will prove that the judge should grant ownership of the land.

 Like in most states, adverse possession in New Jersey is established from the nature of a trespasser's possession and the length of time he or she possesses the land.
 A trespasser's possession must be:

 For example, imagine that Brian and Jane live next to one another in Princeton.
 There is no dividing fence or boundary between their yards.
 Brian builds a shed that is actually on Jane's side of the property, covering about 15 square feet of earth.
 Jane doesn't say anything.
 Brian uses the shed as if it were on his own land.
-He does this for twenty years.
+He does this for 30 years.
 Under the rubric described above, Brian can probably establish that he "owns" the land on which he was encroaching.
 Jane could have stopped Brian by demanding over those 20 years that he remove his shed, or sign a rental agreement.
 But New Jersey courts will not allow her to suddenly eject Brian after sitting on her rights for two decades.

 Importantly, New Jersey courts emphasize that there is no requirement that the entry and continued possession of the property be done with knowing or intentional hostility.
-Rather, any entry and possession for the required 20 years that is exclusive, continuous, hostile, actual, and open – even if under a mistaken claim of title – is sufficient to support a claim of title by adverse possession.
+Rather, any entry and possession for the required 20 years that is exclusive, continuous, hostile, actual, and open (even if under a mistaken claim of title) is sufficient to support a claim of title by adverse possession.
 In our example above, it doesn't matter whether Brian built the shed knowing that he was on Jane's land, or whether he built it mistakenly thinking it was on his own land.
 His intent has no bearing on his eventual claim for title under adverse possession.